julien-diener/CRtoolbox/README.md

  - A player to display all results
  - A full set of user interfaces

-The matlab image processing toolbox is not required if MatPIV is not used (optical flow using image correlation).

 ###License

 The CR-toolbox is released under the open-source [CeCILL-B  license](http://www.cecill.info/licences.en.html).
 It is a BSD-like license under french law.